bitExpert/disco/README.md

 into its "final format" Disco can be rather slow in production mode and during development, especially when running  Disco in a virtual machine with a shared hosts folder.

-### doctrine/annotations

-Make sure to follow the hints on how to improve performance for [Doctrine Annotations](http://doctrine-orm.readthedocs.org/projects/doctrine-common/en/latest/reference/annotations.html) and pick a
-`\Doctrine\Common\Cache\Cache` implementation that suites your needs.
-To use a specific cache implementation pass an instance of it to `\bitExpert\Disco\BeanFactoryConfiguration::construct()` as the third parameter.

 ### ocramius/ProxyManager

 [ProxyManager](https://github.com/Ocramius/ProxyManager) also needs to be configured for faster performance.
 Read about the details [here](https://ocramius.github.io/ProxyManager/docs/tuning-for-production.html).